Prep Slate

 Shop

-The shopping list writes itself.
+The shopping list adds itself up.

 Ready to try it?